How we Work

 Effective Technology Use

-Social media and technology have transformed how people communicate and acquire, create, and share information.
-BYL recognizes these tools are an innovative way to acquire knowledge, exchange ideas, and create content.
+Social media and technology have transformed how people communicate, acquire, create, and share information.
 Our programming helps students develop effective strategies of using technology to communicate to complement verbal and non-verbal skills rather than replace them.

 Service Learning and Community Involvement